FREE SHIPPING ON BOOKS

 What if instead of nostalgically looking back, like the Israelites on their journey from Egypt longing for a time that perhaps never really was, we deliberately chose to learn the lessons chronicled by Christian citizens of the first century and look forward?
 This book is about looking forward to a future neighbourhood, city, nation, and world influenced by the way we live our lives, person by person, Christian by Christian, congregation by congregation, denomination by denomination, as the Church in society.”

 Buy Church in Society

-For Christmas delivery, pre-order a signed paperback copy for $20.00 + $5.50 shipping & handling (Canada only).
+Order your signed paperback copy of Church in Society now for $20.00 + FREE shipping & handling (Canada only).
 Purchase safely using PayPal.

 What people are saying about Church in Society